 How to make money with Pokémon Go

-There's no denying Pokémon Go’s addictive, but it's also pretty time-consuming, so maybe it's time you started thinking about how you could be cashing in on your time well(ish) spent.
+There's no denying Pokémon Go is addictive, but it's also pretty time-consuming.
+So maybe it's time you started thinking about how you could be cashing in on your time.

-If you've got some spare time over the summer, you could use the app’s popularity to make some serious bucks!
+If you've got some spare time over the summer, you could use the app to make some serious bucks.

 5 ways to cash in on Pokémon Go

 These are the best ways to make money from playing Pokémon Go:

 You could make: £15 an hour.

 Pretty much every kid wanted to be a Pokémon trainer and now is your chance.
 If you've got time on your hands, why not offer your services to others less talented in the art of Pokémon?
 Yes, this is a real thing.